sophiajt/jntrnr.github.io/_posts/2015-11-20-convert-csharp-to-rust.md

 The never-ending rabbit hole for any emulation project is to see just how precisely you can emulate the hardware.
 There's plenty of work here.

+# What I've learned

+I'm getting a little more comfortable with Rust.
+Thinking through an ownership refactoring can still take a while, but it's starting to feel like the hurdle you take on so that you can worry less about safety and performance.
+I still have a ways to go before it becomes second nature.

+Cargo shines again, and the SDL bindings were easy to put in place and worked as expected.
+No complaints there.

+Feels like I'm still scratching the surface.
+There are likely some slick spots to use traits and macros to cut down on the redundancy and coupling, repectively.
+But I'm happy with the progress.